catsmith/Comparative-Judgement-Research-Consortium/contributing.md

 The website is setup to use auto page titles which means a `<h1>` header will be created using the *title* entry from the header of the file.
 This means any headers added to the page should start at level 2 with `##`.
 This setting can be turned off in the config file and if that is done a `<h1>` title can be added to each page with `#`.

+## Bibliography related pages (Jekyll-Scholar)

+The build workflow for the site includes the [Jekyll-scholar](https://github.com/inukshuk/jekyll-scholar) plugin.

+This plugin automatically generates a bibliography page from the `references.bib` file in the `_bibliography` folder.

+The settings for the jekyll-scholar plugin can be found in the `_config.yml` file under `scholar:`.

+The current reference file is apa but modified to remove the DOI/URL from the main reference and instead replace it as a hyperlink.
+The two files controlling this are `_styles/apa_hyperlinks.csl` and `_layouts/bibliography_entry.html`.

+Entries can be grouped and ordered in different ways in te settings and also split into categories such as years using a filter string.
+See the Jekyll-scholar readme for the options.

+Entries in the bibtex file can also be accessed elsewhere on the site either as citations or references.
+An example of this in action can currently be seen on the `new_articles.md` page.

+Jekyll-scholar cannot be used in the default GitHub pages build workflow so a CI workflow is provided in `.github/workflows`.
+This will require some changes to the pages setup when this PR is merged.

 ## Deployment

 Every push to the main branch will trigger a new deployment of the website automatically.
-If you are doing work that is not ready to be depoyed please ensure you use branches and only merge to main when it is ready to go live.
+If you are doing work that is not ready to be deployed please ensure you use branches and only merge to main when it is ready to go live.